last-rev-llc/lastrev-starter-v2/README.md

 ```

 - You will need to select "Attach an existing EnvKey app", hit return.
-- Use your arrow keys and Select the `TA Realty` app, then hit return.
+- Use your arrow keys and Select the `Last Rev Starter v2` app, then hit return.

 _Once you have attached the appropriate envkey app, it should have created a local cli key for you behind the scenes which will then allow you load the variables._